Cholangitis – Quick Consult

 • Imaging:

-• Ultrasound (US) is a quick way to access for bile duct dilatation.
-96% accuracy for ductal dilatation; may be performed at bedside and may image other structures.
-It is operator dependent and there is a decreased sensitivity for common bile duct stones.
-Early in the course the common bile duct may not have dilated and gallstones may be too small to visualize via US.
+• Ultrasound (US) is a quick way to assess for bile duct dilatation.
+96% accuracy for ductal dilatation; can be performed at bedside and can image other structures.
+It is operator-dependent, and there is a decreased sensitivity for common bile duct stones.
+Early in the course, the common bile duct may not have dilated and gallstones may be too small to visualize via US.
 A normal sonogram does not rule out acute cholangitis.

 • Magnetic resonance cholangiopancreatography (MRCP) is accurate for retained stones in the biliary system.
-Limitations of MRCP include the inability for invasive diagnostic test.
+Limitations of MRCP include the inability for invasive diagnostic testing.

 • Plain films are limited in their diagnostic value.
-May visualize air in the biliary tree, air in gallbladder wall indicating emphysematous cholecystitis may be seen.
+May visualize air in the biliary tree, air in gallbladder wall indicating emphysematous, and cholecystitis may be seen.

 Back To Top